ucupumar/ucupaint/README.md

 Be aware that this version has no branch selection, which can be useful for testing new features.

 ### Location
+Select an object that can have a material (mesh, curve, etc) and Ucupaint is accessible on:
 - **Blender 2.7x**: View 3D > Tool Shelf > Ucupaint
 - **Blender 2.80+**: View 3D or Node Editor > Sidebar > Ucupaint